 What's in my credit report?

 Debts such as credit cards, auto loans, student and personal loans automatically show up in your credit reports.
 Creditors decide whether or not to report late payment.
 If you're late, you can call the organization to ask about their policies and whether your payment was reported.
+Your credit score is important when purchasing your first home.

 Maintaining good credit